MatthewThompson/arnak/README.md

 # Arnak
 Rust library for [BoardGameGeek XML API](https://boardgamegeek.com/wiki/page/BGG_XML_API2) bindings.

+NOTE: This library is currently in prerelease, not all endpoints have been added and breaking changes could happen often before 1.0.0.

 ## Example

 This example uses [Tokio](https://tokio.rs), so it would also be needed as a dependency: